schleifer-john/sdp-libraries/libraries/maven/README.md

 ---
-description: This library allows you to perform Maven commands in a defined build agent container
+description: This library allows you to perform Maven commands in an internal build agent container
 ---

 # Maven

-This library allows you to perform Maven commands in a defined build agent container.
+This library allows you to perform Maven commands in an internal build agent container.

 ## Steps